and that is why, she says, to absolutely no one at all

 frozen wild

-to the tempoof thank you, she's marked FREE,
+of thank you, she's marked FREE,

 on the sidewalk